dondretrotman/CensusCSPro/README.md

 Add metadata. i.e. interview start\end time\date, Gps data, interview code and status.
 ask about encrypting CSPro csdb files. - Coming in a later version of CSPro
 Figure how to run code at the end of the questionnaire

+ISSUES:
+When synchronised from the web, the Menu app does not launch the Visitation Record or the Census Questionnaire.
+Works fine in windows.